Setting Lower Bounds on Truthfulness: Introduction

 \subsection{The Organization of the Paper}

-In Section~\ref{sec-lower} we present our techniques for setting lower bounds on truthfulness and demonstrate their application to the \emph{scheduling problem with unrelated machines}.
-In Section~\ref{sec-applications} we present an applications of our techniques to the problem of \emph{workload-minimization in networks}.
-In Section~\ref{sec-fairness} we discuss several notions of non-utilitarian fairness.
+In Section~\ref{sec-lower} we study several lower bounds on truthfulness of \emph{scheduling problem with unrelated machines}.
+In Section~\ref{sec-applications} we study the problem of \emph{workload-minimization in networks}.
+In Section~\ref{sec-fairness} we study several notions of non-utilitarian fairness.